Employee Benefits Guide 2022-2023

 Contributions

-If you are already currently contributing, you can increase or decrease your pre-tax contributions and Roth 403(b) after-tax contributions.
-To change your contributions, please complete the Salary Reduction Agreement found on the Human Resources website.
+If you are currently contributing to a 403(b) plan, you can increase or decrease your pre-tax contributions and Roth 403(b) after-tax contributions.
+To change your contributions, please complete the Salary Reduction Agreement found on the MMSD Retirement Savings Plan website.

 Employee Assistance Program

-The Employee Assistance Program (EAP) is a free benefit provided to all employees, your spouse/domestic partner and dependents.
+The Employee Assistance Program (EAP) is a free benefit provided to all employees, your spouse and dependents.
 The EAP is 100% confidential, no data is reported back to MMSD.
-All employees and their families are provided free, confidential counseling and referral service pertaining to personal difficulties including, but not limited to: stress reduction, domestic abuse, drug and alcohol abuse, adoption assistance, school and college planning or eldercare assessment, financial and legal consultation.
+All employees and their families are provided free, confidential counseling and referral service pertaining to personal difficulties including, but not limited to stress reduction, domestic abuse, drug and alcohol abuse, adoption assistance, school and college planning or eldercare assessment, financial and legal consultation.
+Immediate referral to an in-person counselor is available in crises.

 Phone 888-293-6948 (24x7 access to counselors)